Crossfit Games: The ultimate competition

 They gather about 70 athletes in total who were chosen randomly, without qualifiers.

-The founder of CrossFit, Greg Glassman always believed that athletes should be able to do whatever task they were given and with that philosophy they randomly chose the first WOD of the competition.
-They had written different exercises on slips of paper that they had put in garbage cans.
+The founder of CrossFit, Greg Glassman always believed that athletes should be able to do whatever task they were given, and with that philosophy they randomly chose the first WOD of the competition.
+They had written different exercises on slips of paper that they had placed in containers.

 When randomly extracting papers the result was: